CABAH/CyprusHippoElephant/README.md

-# Demographic models predicting the effect of humans hunting now-extinct dwarf hippopotamus and dwarf elephant in Cyprus
+# Demographic models predicting the effect of humans hunting now-extinct dwarf hippopotamus🦛 and dwarf elephant🐘 in Cyprus🇨🇾
 <a href="https://www.ucy.ac.cy/migrate/"><img align="right" src="www/MIGRATElogo.jpg" width="200" style="margin-top: 20px"></a>

 Part of the <a href="https://www.ucy.ac.cy/migrate/">MIGRATE</a> (<strong>M</strong>odell<strong>i</strong>ng Demo<strong>gr</strong>aphy and <strong>A</strong>daptation in the Initial Peopling of the Eastern M<strong>e</strong>diterranean Islandscape) project, under the auspices of the European Union Research and Innovation Foundation for Research, Technological Development and Innovation "Restart 2016-2020".